casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * `Session` Runs as session code in the context of the caller.
 Deprecated and retained to allow read back of legacy stored session.

-* `AddressableEntity` Runs within called entity's context.
+* `AddressableEntity` Runs within the called entity's context.

 * `Factory` This entry point is intended to extract a subset of bytecode.
-Runs within called entity's context.
+Runs within the called entity's context.

 ## EraEndV1 {#eraendv1}